JinXia77/Multilingual-tdnn-asr-for-xhosa/README.md

-The dissertation is report.pdf which show the main part of this project
+The dissertation is report.pdf which show the main part of this project.
+This project is based on kaldi/egs/babel_multilingual.
+To run this program, it is necessary to do the configuration followed as kaldi/egs/babel_multilingual/s5/README.txt

 There is also a folder called "scripts".
 Below the scripts folder, there are some project scripts and final results under the GMM, monolingual, multilingaul folders.